A guy in Tokyo writing about Japan-related news, local craft beer venues & his tasty beer outings.

 What are the beer basics?

-More than just a beverage, beer is a testament to the intricate interplay of science and artistry.
-Let's delve into the fundamental principles that underpin the brewing process, revealing the secrets behind crafting this beloved drink.
+More than just a beverage, beer is an intricate interplay of science and artistry.
+Let's take a look at the fundamental principles that underpin the brewing process, revealing the secrets behind this beloved drink.

 Malting